PLBMR/mentalHealthDataAnalysis/osmiMentalHealthInTech/reports/secondBlogPost/draft/draftBlogPost.md

 (LCM) to create this segmentation.

-For building a model around mental health in the workplace, I chose around $19$ questions that I felt were relevant to this topic.
-This includes questions such
+For building a model around mental health in the workplace, I chose around $19$ questions I felt were relevant to this topic; including questions such
 as:

 * Does your employer provide mental health benefits as part of healthcare